Knowledge Base

 When moving code around in a function, you can also immediately see what other initialisations you need to take with you.

 In the code example below, you can see how this works.
-Suppose you move the if Customer.IsNew the part from here, you will see automatically (through Code Insight, but otherwise also through compiling) that the variable Customer is unknown.
-This is not the case with the classic declaration.
+Suppose you move the if Customer.IsNew-part from here, you will see automatically (through Code Insight, but otherwise also through compiling) that the variable Customer is unknown.
+This level of clarity is not achievable with traditional variable declarations.

 if IsCustomer then